 Italy has an immense artistic heritage so wherever you are don’t forget to ask for “una guida” who will take you to visit the most important places and monuments.
 And if you need some help, ask “aiuto”.

 I reckon that when you are learning a language you need a method.
-All you need is: list the particular objectives you want to achieve, choose one activity that will help you meet your goal list, select the material you need and plan every day.
+All you need is to list the particular objectives you want to achieve.
+So you have to choose one activity that will help you meet your goal list and then select the material you need and plan every day.